 Required components for a typical station and approximate cost.
 The following list recaps the hardware requirements for a typical station.
-(The assumption is made that the typical station either has now, or will have at some time in the future, a full complement of three radios, Yaesu FT-8900, Alinco DR-235 and Yaesu FT-897.)
+(The assumption is made that the typical station either has now, or will have at some time in the future, a full complement of three radios, Yaesu FT-8900, Alinco DR-235 (or Bridgecom BCM-220, but not both concurrently) and Yaesu FT-897.)

 Component A pprox. \$ 1.
 SL-USB-6PM SignaLink USB sound card with 6 Pin Mini DIN cable for FT-8900 included 115 2.
 USB A/B (3 ft) cable, supplied with SignaLink USB (from SignaLink to network switch) N/C 3.
 SLMOD6PM Jumper Module for 6 Pin Mini DIN Data Port Radios 8 4.
 SLCAB6PM Extra Cable for 6 Pin Mini DIN for FT-897 (identical to FT-8900) 22 5.
-DB9 adapter for DR-235 radio cable 3 6.
+DB9 adapter for DR-235 cable or HD15 adapter for BCM-220 3 6.
 RJ-45-to-RJ-45 (3 ft) cable (from DR-235 DB9 adapter to network switch) 3 7.
 Network switch (manual, 4-position) 15 8.
 RJ-45-to-RJ-45 (3 ft) cable (from SignaLink to network switch) 3 9.
 Portable or desktop computer with FLDIGI software suite installed (free download) TBD 10.
 Inexpensive standalone printer TBD

-Computer availability varies by station; might initially necessitate use of personally owned computer To obviate need to hand-copy outgoing and incoming NBEMS messages onto DCS message handling forms Suitable standalone computer and printer could probably be supplied from County IT resources.
+\Computer availability varies by station; might initially necessitate use of personally owned computer \\To obviate need to hand-copy outgoing and incoming NBEMS messages onto DCS message handling forms Suitable standalone computer and printer could probably be supplied from County IT resources.